emissary-ingress/emissary/docs/latest/howtos/consul.md

 ## More Information

-For more about Ambassador Edge Stack's integration with Consul, read the [service discovery configuration](../../reference/core/resolvers) documentation.
+For more about Ambassador Edge Stack's integration with Consul, read the [service discovery configuration](../topics/running/resolvers) documentation.

-See the [TLS documentation](../../reference/core/tls#mtls-consul) for information on configuring the Ambassador Edge Stack Consul connector.